-Ex-Google Recruiter Sues Alleging Policies Discriminate Against White And Asian Men
+Ex-Google Recruiter Sues, Alleging Policies Discriminate Against White And Asian Men

 A former employee is suing the company for allegedly discriminating against white and Asian male applicants as it tries to boost the number of black, Latino and female staffers.

 Arne Wilberg worked for seven years as a recruiter at YouTube, which is owned by Google.
-His job was to court and hire candidates for engineering and technology positions but in court documents filed in January, he alleges Google's "quota-based hiring practices" systematically instructed recruiters to "purge" eligible Caucasian and Asian candidates from potential hiring pools.
+His job was to court and hire candidates for engineering and technology positions.
+In court documents filed in January, he alleges Google's "quota-based hiring practices" systematically instructed recruiters to "purge" eligible Caucasian and Asian candidates from potential hiring pools.
 He says they were told to favor applicants from underrepresented groups within the company.
-That meant only interviewing Hispanic, African-American or female job-seekers.
+That meant interviewing only Hispanic, African-American or female job seekers.

 California labor law prohibits employers from making job decisions based on characteristics like race or gender.